Fall Fairy Garden

 I love this time of year, it’s cooler outside, the leaves are turning, and it’s time for warm drinks and pumpkin everything.
-I also love fairy gardens, so I thought it might be fun to make one for fall this year.
+I also love fairy gardens, so I thought it might be fun to make my own fairy garden for the fall season this year.

 The first thing I did was make a little fall themed fairy house for the garden.
-I used a tiny bird house from the dollar store as my base.
+I used a tiny bird house from the dollar store as my base, look for something similar at dollar tree, or craft stores.

 I removed the bird peg from the bird house, and the screw from the top.
 Then I gave the bird house a quick coat of orange/peach paint.
 I printed out a bunch of vintage seed package images -like this free pumpkin seed one, and this sunflower one.
 Then I cut the seed packages to fit the house and mod podged them onto the house.
-I used images that made me think of the fall.
+I used images that made me think of the fall that I knew would be perfect for an autumn fairy garden.

-For the door, I used a few little pieces of wood and a bead as a door handle and hot glued them on.
-For the roof, I used some preserved oak leaves -find them here, and mod podged them onto the roof.
+For the door, I used a few little pieces of wood and a bead as a door handle for the fairy door and hot glued them on.
+For the roof, I used some preserved oak leaves, and mod podged them onto the roof as a finishing touch.

 I also made the little fairy toadstools.
 And they were really easy.

-I stared out with some corks from sparkling wine, and their shape inspired me, since they kind of look like a little mushroom.
+To make my fairy mushrooms I started out with some corks from sparkling wine, and their shape inspired me, since they kind of look like a little mushroom.

-I added some of the pumpkins to the doorway, and filled up a little miniature wagon I found at the craft store.
+I added some of the pumpkins to the doorway front porch, and filled up a little miniature wagon I found at the craft store.
+Doesn't it look like the fairies have just come home from the pumpkin patch?

-To make the pumpkins, just make a ball of orange polymer clay, and then add some ridges with a blunt edge, and add a tiny brown clay stem.
-Bake according to the manufactures instructions on the package.
+To make a faux pumpkin, just make a ball of orange polymer clay, and then add some ridges with a blunt edge, and add a tiny brown clay stem.
+Bake the mini pumpkins according to the manufactures instructions on the package.
+These little pumpkins are so much fun, and such a fun addition to our fall miniature garden.

-My favourite little detail in this garden is the fall leaves.
+My favourite little detail in this fall-themed fairy garden is the fall leaves.
 They’re real leaves!

 I used a 1.5 cm leaf punch, from the craft store to make them from real fall leaves.

 You just punch them out of real leaves.
-They will dry, and the edges may curl up a little, but they just look like real fallen leaves.
+They will dry, and the edges may curl up a little, but they just look like real fallen leaves in your little fairy garden.
+This is one of my favorite things in this fairy fall garden.

 With a Miniature Fall Fairy Garden, life really is a party!